ABSENTEE VOTING - May 2026 County Primary Election

-The LAST day to request an absentee ballot is Thursday, July 25, 2024.
+The LAST day to request a Ballot is Saturday, April 25, 2026.

 Apply for an Absentee Ballot